git-lama/restaurant_reservation_system/README.md

 - First-Come, First-Served Allocation: By default, the system assigns tables based on availability and party size in a first-come, first-served manner.
 The logic is simple but effective for small to medium-sized restaurants.
 - Time Overlap Handling: Overlapping reservations are prevented through time-based validation, ensuring a table is only reserved when available.
 - Testing: The system is fully tested using RSpec to validate key functionality, including edge cases like overlapping reservations.
-  This design is not over-engineered and meets the requirements without introducing unnecessary complexity, ensuring that performance remains optimal and the system is easy to maintain or extend.
+  This design is not over-engineered and meets the requirements without introducing unnecessary complexity.

 ### Core entities: